Abhinandan-Ricky/training.python_web/source/presentations/session07.rst

 That's enough for now.
 We have a working application.

+When we return, lightning talks: (Brad Baumel, Sheree, Pena, Jerry Bearer, Jack Hefner, Marcus Williams)

-When we return, we'll deploy it.
+Then we'll deploy our app.

 Deploying An Application